 Approximately 3,500 truck accidents happen every year in our nation, according to the U.S. Department of Transportation.
 Truck accidents can be particularly catastrophic and devastating to a victim and their family.
 There are several different types and causes of truck accidents, such as jack-knifing and turning collisions.
 These types of accidents can cause serious emotional, physical, and/or financial damages and losses.
 Truck accidents can specifically lead to severe back and brain injuries, or even death.
-Such accidents can potentially be worsened depending on the type of cargo the truck is carrying, which may range from flammable materials to heavy machinery.
+Such accidents can potentially be worsened depending on the type of cargo the truck is carrying, which may range from flammable and hazardous materials to heavy machinery.
 Tractor-trailers and trucks are also governed by the Motor Carrier laws and regulations.

 If you or a loved one have been involved in a truck accident, you may be entitled to significant compensation for injuries, damages, and/or losses that occurred as a result of the accident.
 Our qualified and experienced attorneys can help you get what you deserve on your road to recovery.